medic/cht-core-scalability/scaling-couchdb/README.md

 ## Steps

 1. Setup Couchdb cluster.
-Follow the setps outlined under the `couchdb-servers` dir.
+Follow the setup outlined under the `couchdb-servers` dir.
 2. Setup FQDN for the load balancer configured using route53.
 3. Setup the main server.
 Follow the steps outlined under the `main-server` dir.
 4. Setup FQDN for the main server using route53.